dlguswo333/old.dlguswo333.github.io/_posts/2022-03-26-ts-satisfies-keyword.md

 ```
 <br>

-what we want inside `SMARTPHONE_MAPPING` are nothing but
+What we want inside `SMARTPHONE_MAPPING` are nothing but
 display size and weight properties only.
 How do we ensure that the values in the object are of the type?
 Well, we can give a type to the object, like below: